falloutats/past_projects_reference/README.md

 Test your knowledge with this engaging quiz game.
 Can you score the highest?

-## Scripts

-- **HomeDepot_data.py**: A script designed to pull and process data related to Home Depot.

-- **data_collection_1.py**: A generic data collection script.
-Useful for gathering and organizing data from different sources.

 ## Getting Started

 To get started with any of the projects or scripts: